APPLICATION FILING PERIOD: February 15 - May 1, 2014

 - Applicants must be accepted or attending an accredited college, university, or vocational/trade school at the time the scholarship is awarded.

-- Applications postmarked later than May 1, 2013 will not be accepted.
+- Applications postmarked later than the expiration will not be accepted.
 Faxed applications will not be accepted.

 - The NHCFAE Scholarship Selection Committee evaluates applicants on the following criteria: